- Welcome New Families

 Your family brings special gifts and talents that makes our school great.
 At Archbishop Murphy High School, we take pride in the quality of the education and formation we provide.
 We want your child to receive the encouragement he or she needs to grow intellectually, psychologically and spiritually; to realize those God-given talents and to share them with others while having fun along the way.

 We hope the booklet below answers questions you may have as you begin your AMHS experience.
 However, if at any time you have questions or concerns, please do not hesitate to contact us.

 AMHS was started by a group of parents in 1988, and ever since then, parent involvement has been key to who we are as a school.
 Per the AMHS contract and the handbook, all families are required to contribute 20 volunteer hours per school year.
 This obligation can be met in the following ways.

-1. Serving the 20 volunteer hours or contributing goods of equal value (20 hours = $400).
-Volunteer hours and approved donations can be found in Sign-Up Genius.
-Any donations and/ or volunteer hours outside of those in Sign-Up Genius need prior approval from the school Controller.
+1. Serving 20 volunteer hours or contributing goods of equal value (20 hours = $400).
+Volunteer hours and approved donations can be found in Sign-up Genius.
+Any donations and/ or volunteer hours outside of those in Sign-up Genius need prior approval from the Development office.
 Requests for volunteer hours and goods are in the weekly AMHS Announce.

-We are going paperless.
-All service hours and contributions of goods will be recorded electronically on SignUp Genius.
+Since we are going paperless, all service hours and contributions of goods will be recorded electronically on Sign-Up Genius.
 Here is how it works:

 - Go to Sign-Up Genius for volunteer opportunities: www.signupgenius.com.
+You can also go to our website under parent resources and click on the AMHS Sign-up Genius link.
 You may need to create a login and password.
 Don’t forget to save it as a favorite.